alkasharma-eng/alkasharma-eng/README.md

 ### 🌱 I’m Looking For

-I'm actively seeking **professional software roles or collaborations** where I can:
+I'm actively seeking **my next professional software role and collaborations** where I can:

 - Build or contribute to **AI-driven developer tools**, internal agents, or platform products
 - Work with **thoughtful teams** at the intersection of **AI + cloud infrastructure**